hakeem-amsagguine/linux/Documentation/sound/cards/maya44.rst

 IEC958 Output
     switch for S/PDIF output.

-    This is not supported by the ESI windows driver.
+    This is not supported by the ESI linux driver.
     S/PDIF should output the same signal as channel 3+4. [untested!]

 Digital output selectors
     These switches allow a direct digital routing from the ADCs to the DACs.
     Each switch determines where the digital input data to one of the DACs comes from.
-    They are not supported by the ESI windows driver.
+    They are not supported by the ESI linux driver.
     For normal operation, they should all be set to "PCM out".

 H/W